Pavan-821/Bank-Controller/README.md

 A **console-based ATM simulation system** developed using **Core Java**.
 This project demonstrates fundamental Object-Oriented Programming concepts and basic in-memory data handling.

-> ⚠️ Educational project only.
-Not intended for real-world banking use.

 ---

 ## 🎯 Project Overview